 As previously stated, the primary method for control of the effluent from the evaporator or vaporizer is by establishing strict controls on the process influent characteristics.
-The effluent liquid quality from the evaporator is dependent upon the decontamination factor, or OF, achieved by the process.
-The System OF is defined as the concentration of contaminants in the system influent divided by the concentration of contaminants in the system effluent.
+The effluent liquid quality from the evaporator is dependent upon the decontamination factor, or DF, achieved by the process.
+The System DF is defined as the concentration of contaminants in the system influent divided by the concentration of contaminants in the system effluent.
 The Processed Water Disposal System is intended to provide a decontamination factor of at least 1000 for particulates.
-In other words, less than one one-thousandth or 0.1 percent of the particulate radionuclides present in the evaporator influent will be carried over with the vapors discharged to atmosphere.
-Further, 99.9 percent of the particulate radionuclides will be collected in the dry solid waste that will be packaged for disposal.
-This OF of 1000 for particulates will be verified by a series of tests performed both prior to delivery of the system to the IMI site and after installation of the system at the site.
-These tests will involve full flow operation of the system using liquid solutions that are very close in composition to the TMI-2 processed water but contain no radioactive material.
-The evaporator OF will be verified by chemical analysis of the feed solutions, the purified distillates, and the vapor discharged to atmosphere.
-Once the system is placed in service, the OF will be periodically verified by laboratory analyses of the influent and effluent.
-The system is also provided with instrumentation that will detect upset conditions that may affect the effluent quality.
-This instrumentation is discussed in Section 3.4.
+In other words, less than one one-thousandth or 0.1 percent of the particulate radionuclides present in the evaporator influent is carried over with the vapors discharged to atmosphere.
+Further, 99.9 percent of the particulate radionuclides is collected in the dry solid waste that is packaged for disposal.
+This DF of 1000 for particulates has been verified by a series of tests performed both prior to delivery of the system to the TMI site and after installation of the system at the site.
+These tests involved full flow operation of the system using liquid solutions that were very close in composition to the TMI-2 processed water but contained no radioactive material.
+The evaporator DF was verified by chemical analysis of the feed solutions, the purified distillates, and the vapor discharged to atmosphere.

 The influent quality must be controlled to assure achieving two effluent results.
-First, the purified distillate will be released to the environment via the vaporizer.
+First, the purified distillate is released to the environment via the vaporizer.
 The level of contaminants released in the vapor must be kept low enough to assure minimal environmental impacts.
-Second, at least 99.9 percent of the contaminants contained in the evaporator influent will be collected as dry solid waste.
-This waste will be packaged on-site and transported for burial in a commercially operated radioactive waste disposal facility.
-The waste form produced must be suitable for transportation and burial in accordance with the regulations of the U.S. Department of Transportation and the U.S. Nuclear Regulatory Commission.
+Second, at least 99.9 percent of the contaminants contained in the evaporator influent is collected as dry solid waste.
+This waste is packaged on-site and transported for burial in a commercially operated radioactive waste disposal facility.
+The waste form produced must be suitable for transportation and burial in accordance with the regulations of the U.S. Department of Transportation and the U. S. Nuclear Regulatory Commission.
 GPUN has chosen to process the waste to a form that meets the transportation requirements for Low Specific Activity (LSA) radioactive material.
-In addition it will conform to the burial requirements for Class A waste.
+In addition it conforms to the burial requirements for Class A waste.
 In general, the criteria for LSA and Class A waste constitute the lowest level radioactive waste material originating from commercial nuclear power plants that are regulated for purposes of transportation and disposal.